telerik/winforms-docs/virtualgrid/rows/system-rows.md

 * __RadVirtualGrid1.MasterViewInfo.ShowFilterRow__

-The system rows can be resized to a particular height: [Resizing Rows]({%slug winforms/virtualgrid/rows/resizing-rows%}).
+The system rows can be resized to a particular height: [Resizing Rows Programmatiacally]({%slug winforms/virtualgrid/rows/resizing-rows-programmatically%}).